rock-hopper/makeh2kit/README.md

 Running makeh2kit with no arguments will scan the current directory for FLAC files and create a h2drumkit file named after the current directory.
 Instruments are named after the audio files minus their extension.

-Audio files can be treated as indiviual instruments or as instrument layers grouped either by sub-directory or by file name with numeric prefixes/suffixes indicating the layers.
+Audio files can be treated as individual instruments or as instrument layers grouped either by sub-directory or by file name with numeric prefixes/suffixes indicating the layers.
 For example, if the "layer marker" is set to "prefix":

     00 kick1.flac